 2> perform the actions upon going to RRC_IDLE as specified in 5.3.11 with release cause 'RRC Resume failure'.

-1> else if upon receiving Integrity check failure indication from lower layers while T319 is running or SDT procedure is ongoing:
+1> else if upon receiving Integrity check failure indication from lower layers while T319 is running:

 2> perform the actions upon going to RRC_IDLE as specified in 5.3.11 with release cause 'RRC Resume failure'.